Karan Soni

-Karan Soni (born January 8, 1989) is an American actor.
+Karan Soni (born January 8, 1989) is an Indian-American actor.
 Often appearing in comedic roles, he came to prominence for playing Dopinder in the films Deadpool (2016) and its sequels Deadpool 2 (2018) and Deadpool & Wolverine (2024), and voicing Pavitr Prabhakar / Spider-Man India in Spider-Man: Across the Spider-Verse (2023).

 Born in New Delhi, Soni moved to the United States to study business at the University of Southern California before pursuing an acting career.
-He made his feature film debut in Safety Not Guaranteed (2012), which was followed by lead appearances on the series Betas (2013) and Other Space (2015), and the film A Nice Indian Boy (2025).
+He made his feature film debut in Safety Not Guaranteed (2012), which was followed by lead appearances on the series Betas (2013) and Other Space (2015), and the film A Nice Indian Boy (2024).
 Soni has also appeared in the films Ghostbusters (2016), Office Christmas Party (2016), and Pokémon Detective Pikachu (2019).
 On television, he has appeared as a series regular on Blunt Talk (2015–2016) and Miracle Workers (2019–2023).

 Early life

 Soni was born in New Delhi, India, and he attended an international school there.
 He came to the United States to study at the University of Southern California.